Open Bible Data Home About News OET Key

 and=unto a_moment

 The phrase as long as I would blink is an idiom that refers to a short amount of time, such as the time it takes to blink an eye.
 If this phrase does not have that meaning in your language, you could use an idiom from your language that does have this meaning or state the meaning plainly.
-Alternate translation: “but … in the blink of an eye” or “but … for a brief time”
+Alternate translation: “but … is gone in the blink of an eye” or “but … only for a brief time”

-BI Pro 12:19 ©
+BI Prov 12:19 ©